 Which do you prefer, a tropical Christmas or a traditional white Christmas just like the ones I used to know?

-So that was our tropical Christmas reality, over 5 years ago now.
+So that was our tropical Christmas reality before we became digital nomads.
 We left Australia to travel the world.
-Since then we have spent Christmas in Singapore, 2 in the UK and 2 in the harsh withers of Romania.
-Still Christmas feels better to us cold, better yet with snow.
-It just comes down to what you’re used to I think.
+Since then we have spent Christmas in Singapore, 2 Christmases in the UK, one in Wales, one in London, and 2 in the harsh withers of Romania.
+Lockdown brought us full circle, we came back to the tropics.
+Still, Christmas feels better to us cold, better yet with snow.
+It just comes down to what you’re used to, I think.